 July is the hottest month of the year, boasting nine hours of sunshine and an average high of 91 degrees F (33 degrees C) and an average low of 75 degrees F (24 degrees C).
 July marks the last month before the peak hurricane season begins, so it is a safe bet for cautious visitors worried about inclement weather.

 Events to check out: Not to be outdone by Jazz Week in June, July plays host to the Reggae Sumfest.
 This festival in Montego Bay is an annual delight for visitors and locals alike on the island.
-Expect a big party on Friday night, followed by three nights of fun and celebrations.
+Expect a big party on Friday night, followed by consecutive nights of fun and celebrations.

 August is a wonderful month for foodies to visit Jamaica, as it is the time of year when the Montego Bay Jerk Festival is held.
 It is also notably the month in which Independence Day is celebrated with nationwide festivities held all across Jamaica.
-The temperature continues to be high in August, with an average high is 91 degrees F (33 degrees C) and an average low of 75 degrees F (24 degrees C).
+The temperature continues to be high in August, with an average high of 91 degrees F (33 degrees C) and an average low of 75 degrees F (24 degrees C).
 August kicks off the beginning of peak hurricane season, so travelers should be prepared.

 Events to check out: